Are your Instagram hashtags not working? Top reasons and how to Fix it?

 Creators have figured out a few different ways of inserting hashtags into captions while making them look non-spammy.

-One way of doing this is writing your caption first, and inserting hashtags a few lines subsequently, rather than directly next to your caption.
+One way of doing this is writing your caption first and inserting hashtags a few lines subsequently, rather than directly next to your caption.
 This way, the hashtags will still be there, only now they’re neatly tucked away under the Read More button (which the user may or may not click).
-Here’s an example that I found on the #photography page that I follow; it was in the Top, and not in the Recents section:
+Here’s an example that I found on the #photography page that I follow; it was at the Top, and not in the recent section:

 how to neatly add hashtags in instagram captions